davidmarne/obsidian-json-schema/README.md

   - [x] view validation errors across all notes
   - [x] status bar shows validation error count
   - [ ] jump to location
-  - [ ] human readable paths
+  - [ ] improve error path readability
 - schema generator
   - [x] generate json schema from note
   - [ ] option to generate schema for just properties section (rather than the whole markdown file)
   - [ ] option to generate schema for just table of contents (rather than the whole markdown file)
-  - [ ] create a way to modify schemas from within obsidian
-    - [ ] provide a basic json editor
-    - [ ] leverage `jsonschema-editor-react` (or something similar) to provide a user friendly way to edit schemas
-- creating notes from a schema
-  - [ ] create empty note from schema
-  - [ ] leverage `react-json-schema-form` (or something similar) to prompt for inputs/unknowns when creating new notes from a schema
 - performance
   - [ ] memoize ast generation and schema validation where possible
   - [ ] investigate ways to cache/persist analysis results across sessions so all files do not need to be revalidated at startup
 - documentation
   - [x] Create github repo
   - [x] Architecture overview in README
-  - [ ] offical documentation with more advanced examples
+  - [ ] documentation with more advanced examples

 <a href="https://www.buymeacoffee.com/davemarne" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>